-A significant barrier to cycling to and from the communities and workplaces outside of the ring-road is the lack of sufficient safe crossing opportunities.
+A significant barrier to cycling to and from the communities and workplaces outside of the ringroad is the lack of sufficient safe crossing opportunities.
 To reduce the severance caused by the ring-road, crossings, both at street-level or grade-separated will be provided.
-The signalisation plans for the Wolvercote and Cutteslowe roundabouts include toucan crossings for this purpose, for example
+The signalisation plans for the Wolvercote and Cutteslowe roundabouts include toucan crossings for this purpose, for example.
+A crossing of the A40 east of Headington roundabout (linking Barton and Risinghurst) is also proposed, linked to future capacity improvements and bus priority measures at Headington roundabout and on the A40.

 Cycle lanes on Super or Premium cycle routes will be continued through junctions, emphasising cyclists' priority at side road junctions.
 Side road entry treatments with raised tables and reduced corner radii to reduce vehicle speeds will further improve safety.
-On the

-Connector network, contraflow routes will be designed with physical protection for cyclists at entry points.
+On the Connector network, contraflow routes will be designed with physical protection for cyclists at entry points.